geoffeolson/SLAMpy/_archive/README.md

 ## Overview
 This document describes the iterative optimization algorithm used for Graph-Based SLAM, based on the Grisetti et al. (2010) tutorial.
 The algorithm estimates robot poses that minimize the total squared error from relative motion and measurement constraints.
 The original description (Algorithm 1) lacked some practical implementation details, which are included here.

-The algorithm proceeds iteratively to refine the robot's pose estimates.
-Constraints are defined between pairs of poses using relative motion measurements.
-The optimization minimizes the total error across all constraints by adjusting the pose variables.

-Each iteration builds a linear system from the Jacobians of the constraint error functions.
-These Jacobians describe how the residual error changes when each pose is perturbed.
-The system is solved using a sparse matrix method to obtain an update step.
-The process continues until convergence.

 ---

 ## Function: `compute_jacobians()`